Document management, data, diaries etc

 • Completeness: Fill in all required fields.
 If a field is not applicable, indicate "N/A" or leave blank only if explicitly allowed.

-• Consistency: Use standardized formats and terminology as defined in relevant Maltix internal guidelines.
+• Consistency: Use standardised formats and terminology as defined in relevant Maltix internal guidelines.

 • Source Verification: Always refer to the original, verified information when entering data.